FirmanFathoni/freehackquest-writeups/crypto/400_subcip/README.md

 Solve by author:

-* This is substitution cipher
+* Detecting the cipher type: `substitution cipher`
-* Calc frequency or try to guess
+* Calculating the frequency
-* Flag is alicerulezz
+* Flag: alicerulezz